Keeping your instrument performing optimally requires both health checks and certifications

 - If any parts or repairs are required, the instrument will have to be taken off-site to be repaired at the service centre and only returned again once repaired and certificated.

 Following the annual certification, we recommend that customers utilise a type of verification method or Health Check of their instrument.
-This is typically done with a ceramic Green Tile or verification software such as Easy Checker 2007.
+This is typically done with a ceramic Green Tile or using the Green Tile verification template with SpectraMagic NX.

 Performing a health check using a green tile